gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/authentication.rst

 Authentication
 ==============

-The entry point for the Gini Health SDK is ``GiniHealth`` class which depends on ``GiniHealthAPI`` from the Gini Health API Library to interact with the Gini Health API.
+The entry point for the Gini Merchant SDK is ``GiniMerchant`` class which depends on ``GiniHealthAPI`` from the Gini Health API Library to interact with the Gini Health API.

 The ``GiniHealthAPI`` class can be built either with client credentials (clientId and clientSecret)